simplesalt/main-9bc77/content/speaking_mb.md

 Also available as a workshop; participants generate a personalized plan for their business.

+### An Idiot's Guide to Security Compliance

+Many businesses start their security programs for compliance, and that journey is usually expensive and a lot of work.
+Spoiler alert: It doesn't need to be.
+We review five strategies that could cut your compliance costs by up to 75% or more!

+Also available as a 2-hour workshop; participants examine their Why for security compliance, apply the strategies, generate concrete solutions and next steps, and walk away with a personalized and ready-to-execute compliance delivery plan.

 ### How to Hire and Manage a Cybersecurity Team

 Many senior leaders find security mystifying; they do not understand the work those teams do and what a successful team looks like.
 As a result, many security teams are misaligned to the rest of their organization and spend resources for no benefit.
-This talk describes how to help your security teams be most effective.
+This talk describes how to help your security teams be effective and valuable.

 Also available as a ninety-minute workshop; each participant will generate an action plan to deliver on their needs for a security team.

 ### How to Think about Cybersecurity Insurance

 People have mixed feelings about insurance: policies are expensive and have lengthy eligibility requirements.
 Yet in an age of rising internet crime, it would be foolhardy to skip having one.
-This talk explains which businesses benefit most from insurance, how the right policy fits into an overall crime-prevention plan, and even how it can increase your risk of attack.
+This talk explains which businesses benefit most from insurance, how the right policy fits into an overall risk strategy, and what you must do now to ensure they won't deny potential claims.

 ### Why Most Lean Six Sigma Initiatives Fail